aedans/Nylon/README.md

 - [number]: Treated as a for loop from 0 to the number.
 - [function]: Iterates once for each object returned by the function.
-- [array]: Iterates once for each object in the array.
+- [list]: Iterates once for each object in the list.

 There are four types of for loops, one for each permutation of consuming the top of the stack and pushing the current loop value.